 PumpKIN Study Basics

 The PumpKIN Clinical Trial is a study for children whose hearts have trouble pumping blood to the rest of their body, a condition known as heart failure.
 When this happens, a Ventricular Assist Device, or VAD, may be used.
 A VAD is a mechanical pump that supports heart function and blood flow in people who have weakened hearts.
 This study is designed to find out which device, the Jarvik 2015 VAD (Jarvik) or the EXCOR® VAD (EXCOR®) works better for infants and small children.
 The Jarvik is investigational and has only been tested in animals.
 It is approved for testing in humans by the United States Food and Drug Administration (FDA).
 The EXCOR® is approved by the FDA.
-Please see the Study Design and Devices page
+Please see the Study Design page

 for more information on the differences between the Jarvik and the EXCOR®.

 The children eligible for the study have hearts that have trouble pumping blood to the rest of their body and their doctors have decided a VAD may help improve blood circulation.
 There are other more specific criteria that can be reviewed on the clinicaltrials.gov website, which you can find by clicking here

 If your child is eligible, the study will be explained to you in detail by one of the study investigators.
 Once your questions have been answered, you will be asked to sign an informed consent form to enter the study.
 The study has four major parts: